Opium: Illegal production

-Afghanistan is currently the primary producer of the drug.
-After regularly producing 70 percent of the world's opium, Afghanistan decreased production to 74 tons per year under a ban by the Taliban in 2000, a move which cut production by 94 percent.
+Afghanistan was formerly the primary producer of the drug.
+Having regularly producing 70 percent of the world's opium, Afghanistan decreased production to 74 tons per year under a ban by the Taliban in 2000, a move which cut production by 94 percent.
 A year later, after American and British troops invaded Afghanistan, removed the Taliban and installed the interim government, the land under cultivation leapt back to 285 sqmi, with Afghanistan supplanting Burma to become the world's largest opium producer once more.
-Opium production in that country has increased rapidly since, reaching an all-time high in 2006.
+Opium production increased rapidly in Afghanistan from that point, reaching an all-time high in 2006.
 According to DEA statistics, Afghanistan's production of oven-dried opium increased to 1,278 tons in 2002, more than doubled by 2003, and nearly doubled again during 2004.
 In late 2004, the U.S. government estimated that 206,000 hectares were under poppy cultivation, 4.5 percent of the country's total cropland, and produced 4,200 metric tons of opium, 76 percent of the world's supply, yielding 60 percent of Afghanistan's gross domestic product.
 In 2006, the UN Office on Drugs and Crime estimated production to have risen 59 percent to 407000 acre in cultivation, yielding 6,100 tons of opium, 82 percent of the world's supply.
 The value of the resulting heroin was estimated at US$3.5 billion, of which Afghan farmers were estimated to have received US$700 million in revenue.
 For farmers, the crop can be up to ten times more profitable than wheat.
 The price of opium is around US$138 per kilo.
 Opium production has led to rising tensions in Afghan villages.
 Though direct conflict has yet to occur, the opinions of the new class of young rich men involved in the opium trade are at odds with those of the traditional village leaders.